ewfreesRes/Regression-Modeling-with-Actuarial-and-Financial-Applications/chapter1.md

 key: 7dc98dc1ff
 ```

-`@instructions`
 As in the prior exercise, from the Galton dataset `heights`, the heights of 928 adult children have been used to create a local variable called `ht_child`.
 We also have basic summary statistics, the mean height `mchild` and the standard deviation of heights in `sdchild`.
 In this exercise, we explore the fit of the normal curve to this distribution.

+`@instructions`
+-  To visualize the distribution, use the `R` function `hist` to calculate the histogram
+-  Determine a sequence.
+Then, graph a histogram with a normal curve superimposed
+-  Determine the probability that a son's height is greater than 72 inches

 `@hint`